newjersey/innovation.nj.gov/index.md

 title: Home
 layout: home
 hero: Creating a more innovative state for the people of New Jersey
+description: The Official Website of the New Jersey State Office of Innovation | Creating a more innovative state for the people of New Jersey.
 ---

 The Office of Innovation works collaboratively with government,